-- I encourage you to identify and access the internal and external resources you have available to you, recognise the choices you have, and if you desire to, implement change.
-We are both active participants in therapy, and the overall outcome also depends on your input, especially between sessions.
+- I encourage you to identify and access internal and external resources you have available to you, recognise the choices you have and, if you desire, to implement change.
+We are both active participants during therapy and the overall outcome also depends on your input towards your goals between sessions.

 - For online sessions, please see here for general advice and guidelines.

-- Sessions are by appointment only.
-If you need immediate mental health support, please contact the Samaritans on 116-123; free of charge from any phone.
+- As a private practitioner I am unable to offer an emergency service.
+If you need immediate mental health support please call The Samaritans on 116 123; free of charge from any phone.

-- Because the weekly slot is kept open for you, you will be charged the full session fee for cancelled or missed sessions unless you give me 24 hours’ notice for online sessions, 48 hours’ notice for in person sessions, or in the event of emergency.
+- Because your session time is kept open for you, you will be charged the full fee for cancellations outside of 24 hours’ notice, unless in the event of emergency.

 4. Code of Ethics and Practice:

-- I am a Registered member of the BACP (British Association for Counselling and Psychotherapy) and comply with its Ethical Framework for the Counselling Professions.
-My membership number is 00920584.
+- I am a Registered member of the BACP (membership number 00920584) and comply with its Ethical Framework for the Counselling Professions.

-- Where it is deemed that you, or connected persons, are at serious risk, in which case relevant third parties may be contacted in the interests of safety.
+- Where it is deemed that you, or connected persons, are at serious risk, in which case relevant third parties may be contacted in the interests of safety and support.

 - Where you give explicit permission for private information to be shared with third parties, for instance with your medical practitioner.

 - Where I am required to divulge information by a court of law.

 - I will always try to speak with you about this first, unless there are safeguarding issues that prevent this.

 - To ensure best practice I attend regular supervision.
 Here, conversations will be conducted in such a way as to safeguard your confidentiality.

 - Please see my Privacy Statement for details regarding how I keep your data.

 If you would like to discuss this agreement at any time during our work together, please bring it to your session so that we may address any queries or concerns you have.